 Your machine cannot move if it has no degrees of freedom.
 Each Constraint, Driver, and motion-actuating Actuator block you add to a machine reduces the number of independent DoFs.
 (See Counting Model Degrees of Freedom) Cure such errors by removing one or more of these blocks from your machine, until you have at least one independent DoF.

 You cannot run a three-dimensional machine with a simulation restricted to two dimensions.
-See Choosing Your Machine's Dimensionality in this chapter.
+See Choosing Your Machine's Dimensionality.

 Some constraints can restrict what another constraint is already restricting.
 If redundant constraints are present and in conflict, fix these errors by identifying and removing the redundancies.
 If the simulation misidentifies one or more redundant constraints, adjust the redundant constraint tolerance.
-See Maintaining Constraints in this chapter.
+See Maintaining Constraints.

 Some machine motions or simulations might not be able to maintain assembly tolerances at a particular simulation step while simultaneously satisfying the constraints.
 One or more joints might become disassembled.
 Any one of these conditions leads to errors.

 You can correct this situation in several ways.
 First, identify the joint, constraint, or driver causing the error and examine its physical configuration when the error occurs to isolate the conflict.
 Then try any combination of these steps:

 Decrease the Simulink solver tolerances or the step size.